Effective Date: February 4, 2021

-Student organizations may post information and notices concerning their organizations and its activities in areas provided by the university.
+Student and campus organizations may post information and notices concerning their organizations and its activities in areas provided by the university.
 Only one flier per designated surface is permitted, fliers may not exceed 11" x 17" and fliers may not obstruct other posted materials.
-Posting of any derogatory, obscene, or offensive message, either explicitly or implicitly, is strictly prohibited.
-Posting areas will be checked regularly to remove dated notices, non-university related postings and violations.
+Posting of any derogatory, obscene, or material that violates the University’s Freedom of Expression Policy either explicitly or implicitly, is strictly prohibited.
+Posting areas will be checked regularly to remove dated notices, and violations.
+Non-university postings may only be posted in the assigned designation indicated below.
+All postings should include contact information of the organization (individual’s email or organization’s listserv address) to allow contact for further information or questions.
+To ensure that all organizations have the appropriate space to post, all flyers posted in any approved location must be removed by the student or campus organization following the event.
+For non-event postings, they should be removed after two weeks.

 Permitted Posting Areas